Skip to main content

 Annual balance of the results of tax inspections

-• Last year's control results improved by 500 million euros (3.5%) those obtained on the average of the previous three years
+• Last year's control results are 500 million euros (3.5%) better than those obtained in the average of the previous three years

 • The debt settled to individuals with large assets amounted to 332 million